1gn0/port-scanner/README.md

 -s (--show) :
   Show all ports tested and connection state.

+Please report any bugs to discord user **1gn0**.

 Have fun !

 1gn0, french student